There's nothing cuter than a sun bear cub.

 Bintang was an industrious mother, constantly grooming her prize and never letting her out of reach.

-Wong and his team diligently observed and recorded the interaction between mother and offspring, delighting in watching such a rare occurrence.
+Wong and his team however diligently observed and recorded the interaction between mother and offspring, delighting in watching such a rare occurrence.

 Will the Sun Bear Cub Make it?